YALE UNIVERSITY

 We have already seen that the probability distributions of X = G(S) and U are quite different.
 Nevertheless, it may be the case that all feasible probabilistic algorithms behave essentially the same whether given a sample chosen according to X or chosen according to U. If that is the case, we say that X and U are algorithmically indistinguishable and that G is a cryptographically strong pseudorandom sequence generator.

-Before going further, let me describe some functions G for which G(S) is readily distinguished from U. Suppose every string x = G(s) has the form b1b1b2b2b3b3, for example 0011111100001100110000….
+Before going further, let me describe some functions G for which G(S) is readily distinguished from U. Suppose every string x = G(s) has the form b1b1b2b2b3b3…, for example 0011111100001100110000….
 An algorithm that guesses that x came from G(S) if x is of that form, and guesses that x came from U otherwise, will be right almost all of the time.
 True, it is possible to get a string of this special form from U, but it is extremely unlikely.

 Now, we say that two random variables X and Y are ϵ-indistinguishable by judge J if

 Intuitively, we say that G is cryptographically strong if G(S) and U are ϵ-indistinguishable for suitably small ϵ by all judges that do not run for too long.
-A careful mathematical treatment of the concept of indistinguishability must relate the length parameters n and , the error parameter ϵ, and the allowed running time of the judges, all of which is beyond the scope of this course.
+A careful mathematical treatment of the concept of indistinguishability must relate the length parameters n and ℓ, the error parameter ϵ, and the allowed running time of the judges, all of which is beyond the scope of this course.

 [Note: The topics covered by these lecture notes are presented in more detail and with greater mathematical rigor in handout 17.]

-an = 1, whether or not a is a quadratic residue, i.e., whether or not a ∈ QRn.
-Recall from section 67 of lecture notes 15 that this is the same property upon on which the security of the Goldwasser-Micali probabilistic encryption system relies.
+section 67 of lecture notes 15 that this is the same property upon on which the security of the

-a (mod n) or simply by √ --
+root of a and denote it by (mod n) or simply by

 We need two other facts about Blum integers n.
 The first claim is that for Blum integers, a quadratic residue and its negation both have the same Jacobi symbol 1.